GravityKit/GravityView/readme.txt

 == Changelog ==

+= 2.16.0.2 on December 1, 2022 =

+* Fixed: Fatal error when Maps isn't installed

 = 2.16.0.1 on December 1, 2022 =

 * Fixed: Admin menu not expanded when on a GravityView page